-Careers quidance
+Careers guidance

-The School employs its own Careers and Higher Education Guidance advisor, and students benefit from a careers education programme which forms part of the personal and social education curriculum.
+The School has its own dedicated Careers and Higher Education Guidance advisor, and students benefit from a careers education programme which forms part of the personal and social education curriculum.

 Note

 The curriculum provision is continually under review.
 We have described the current curriculum structure in this booklet; however, there may be changes to the arrangements in the future.